Delaware Certificate of Dissolution: Everything You Need to Know

 First, note that if the stockholders are unanimous in their consent to dissolve, then there is no action necessary by the board of directors to begin these proceedings.
 Secondly, if a majority of stockholders approve the action to dissolve, and this does not conflict with the incorporation certificate of your business, then this vote is valid.
 However, if the consent of the stakeholders isn’t a unanimous decision, then notice of your intent to dissolve must be given promptly to those shareholders who did not vote in the affirmative.
 Whether consent among stockholders is unanimous or won by the majority, the required number must sign a consenting document that effectively dissolves the entity.
 This must be recorded officially in the company’s and the state of Delaware’s records.

 Small businesses would likely benefit from a dissolution that only calls for consent in writing, as it is a much speedier process, particularly in small businesses where most of the stockholders are also directors of said business.
-Likely these scenarios generate near unanimous affirmative agreement among the voting parties, as long the initial incorporation certificate doesn’t prohibit this.
-Also worth noting is that dissolving a business doesn’t nullify any pending lawsuits or proceedings initiated against your company, even three years following your formal dissolution.
+Likely these scenarios generate near-unanimous affirmative agreement among the voting parties, as long the initial incorporation certificate doesn’t prohibit this.
+Also, worth noting is that dissolving a business doesn’t nullify any pending lawsuits or proceedings initiated against your company, even three years following your formal dissolution.

 There is a fee for dissolving your business in the state of Delaware that must be paid alongside the outstanding franchise tax—including interest or any penalties rendered from lateness, which must be paid before dissolution is made official.
-It’s typically that the corporation will close its bank account prior to filing any certificates of dissolution.
+It’s typically that the corporation will close its bank account before filing any certificates of dissolution.

 What to Know About the Certificate of Dissolution

-Once your stockholders vote affirmatively to dissolve your company, the next step is to file a formal certificate of dissolution with Delaware’s DOS, or Department of State.
+Once your stockholders vote affirmatively to dissolve your company, the next step is to file a formal certificate of dissolution with Delaware’s DOS or Department of State.
 If your corporation is voluntarily undergoing a dissolution (and had already given shares and conducting business), then the voluntary dissolution practices involve two differing certificates: a standard dissolution form and an alternative short form.

-Another note on taxes associated with dissolution: Likely, the company in question has filed with the Internal Revenue Service before, and one the final return is sent, a copy of the certificate of dissolution should be included.
+Another note on taxes associated with dissolution: Likely, the company in question has filed with the Internal Revenue Service before, and once the final return is sent, a copy of the certificate of dissolution should be included.

 After that, the registered agent on file at your corporation will have to draft and submit a certificate of resignation, or else his or her status will be automatically nullified after 30 days following your dissolution.
 Alternatively, by ceasing to do business altogether and ignoring pertinent notices given by the IRS, you’ll simply gather more and more fees and interest levied onto your balance.